-- (a) Sexual Violence means any sexual act or act targeting a person's sexuality, gender identity or gender expression whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without a person's consent, and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation. - (b) Sexual Harassment means engaging in a course of vexatious comments or conduct against an individual because of sex, sexual orientation, gender identity or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome; or making a sexual solicitation or advance to an individual where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the individual and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.
-Such Harassment may involve one incident or a series of incidents.
-In this context, sexual harassment includes but is not limited to: - i. sexual assault; - ii. any reward or promise of reward, whether explicit or implicit, for complying with a sexual solicitation or advance; - iii. any reprisal or threat of reprisal, whether explicit or implicit, for refusing to comply with any sexual solicitation or advance; - iv. any harassing behaviour of a sexual nature, verbal or non-verbal, directed at one or more individuals or groups, that creates an intimidating, hostile or offensive environment or interferes with academic or work performance, in a manner that exceeds the bounds of freedom of expression and academic freedom; - v. discriminatory action based on sexual stereotyping; and - vi. other harassing behaviours of a sexual nature, whether verbal or non-verbal.

-- (c) Such other harassing behaviours may involve one incident or a series of incidents.
-The following list of examples, while not exhaustive, may constitute sexual harassment depending on the context in which the incident(s) take place, the frequency and severity of the incidents and whether it is known, or ought reasonably to have been known, that the conduct was unwanted: - an unwanted sexual solicitation or advance - ii. sexist jokes causing embarrassment or offence - iii. leering - iv. the display of sexually offensive material - v. sexually degrading words used to describe an individual - vi. derogatory or degrading remarks directed towards members of one sex or of one sexual orientation - vii. sexually suggestive comments or gestures - viii. inquiries or comments about a person's sex life - ix. repeated offensive sexual flirtations, advances, propositions - x. demands for sexual favours - xi. unwanted touching or patting - xii. verbal abuse or threats of a sexual nature
+- (a) Sexual Violence means any sexual act or act targeting a person's sexuality, gender identity or gender expression whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without a person's consent, and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation. - (b) Workplace Sexual Harassment means: - i. engaging in a course of vexatious comment or conduct against a worker in a workplace, including virtually through the use of information and communications technology, because of sex, sexual orientation, gender identity or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome; or - ii. making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome. - (c) Workplace Sexual Harassment may involve a single serious or severe incident or a series of incidents.
+The following list of examples, while not exhaustive, may constitute Workplace Sexual Harassment depending on the context in which the incident(s) take place, the frequency and severity of the incidents and whether it is known, or ought reasonably to have been known, that the conduct was unwanted: - i. an unwanted sexual solicitation or advance - ii. sexist jokes causing embarrassment or offence - iii. leering - iv. the display of sexually offensive material - v. sexually degrading words used to describe an individual - vi. derogatory or degrading remarks directed towards members of one sex or of one sexual orientation - vii. sexually suggestive comments or gestures - viii. inquiries or comments about a person's sex life - ix. repeated offensive sexual flirtations, advances, propositions - x. demands for sexual favours - xi. unwanted touching or patting - xii. verbal abuse or threats of a sexual nature - xiii. any harassing behaviour of a sexual nature, verbal or non-verbal, directed at one